 Efficiency

 CFLs share the advantages of fluorescent tubes.
-Being built in a much more compact package does somewhat reduce the amount of light produced for a given amount of energy, but compared to incandescents the energy usage, running costs and lifetime are vastly improved – see the real-life example below.
+The much more compact packages do somewhat reduce the amount of light produced for a given amount of energy, but compared to incandescents the energy usage, running cost and lifetime are vastly improved – see the real-life example below.
 The energy saving is so large that they pay for themselves within a few months.
-And although one CFL costs more to buy than one conventional bulb, the far longer lifetime means that for cost comparisons buying one CFL should really be compared to buying about 10 incandescent bulbs.
+And although one CFL might cost more to buy than one conventional bulb used to, the far longer lifetime means that the cost of buying one CFL should really be compared to buying about ten incandescent bulbs.
+However, beware of buying cheap, possibly unbranded, bulbs with efficiency ratings of B rather than A and lifetimes of less then 10,000 hours.

-Many people have noticed that the wattage equivalents claimed on CFL packaging tend to be a bit overstated.
-These usually suggest replacing an incandescent bulb by a CFL with a wattage rating of one-fifth or less, for example replacing a 60 watt bulb by an 11 watt CFL.
-This is often too dim, and discourages people from using CFLs.
-It is often better to go up to the next available rating, using a CFL with about one-quarter of the wattage rather than one-fifth – for example replacing a 60 watt incandesent bulb with a 15 watt CFL, or a 100 watt incandescent with about a 23–25 watt CFL.
+Many people have noticed that the wattage equivalents claimed on CFL packaging tend to be overstated.
+These usually suggest replacing an incandescent bulb by a CFL with a wattage rating of one-fifth or less.
+Unfortunately the worst example is the most common one, replacing a 60 watt incandescent by an 11 watt CFL.
+This is often not bright enough, which discourages people from using CFLs, and leads to the very common statements that CFLs cannot provide adequate lighting.
+It is usually better to go up to the next available rating, using a CFL with about one-quarter of the wattage rather than one-fifth – for example replacing a 60 watt incandescent bulb with a 14 or 15 watt CFL, or a 100 watt incandescent with about a 23–25 watt CFL.
+There is a suggested list of replacement wattages below.
+However, recent designs do have improved light output – labels must indicate the light output in lumens.

 Fittings and types